gregpalmr/alluxio-secure-hadoop/README.md

      alluxio fs ls /user/

-     < you will see a permission denied error >
+     < you will see a "authentication failed" error >

 Acquire a Kerberos ticket.